bmgk/PLCGenerator-GUI-documentation/docs/configuration/stations/inverters/Technology.md

 | -------------     | :-----------:
 | Type              | Technology type (Adding more types soon)

-In [Inverter Tags](../../../generation/tags/Inverters) according the Technology symbols is generated.
+In [Inverter Tags](../../../generation/tags/Inverters) symbols for the selected technology are generated.